Employer Tax Credits, Part 2

 Conclusions

 The increased credit for plan start-up costs and the new credit for employer contributions for start-up plans give employers a chance to adopt a new plan with little or no out-of-pockets expenses for the first few years.
 These incentives could be enough to nudge them to establish a plan.
 But as some of these examples illustrate, even a seemingly straightforward provision can get complicated.
-While it may be helpful to point out the many advantages presented by the new rules, the details of applying the rules and actually filing for the credit should be left to tax professionals.
+While it may be helpful to point out the many advantages presented by the new rules, the details of applying the rules and actually filing for the credit should be done with the assistance of tax professionals.

 Click here for a printable version